EVERSE-ResearchSoftware/RSQKit/pages/your_role/researcher_who_codes.md

 - work independently or with small teams, focusing on specific hypotheses or experiments
 - use or build on top of existing tools and scripts to test hypotheses or analyse data
 - document and test your code
-- write code that is research-specific and make it more suitable for reuse
+- make your research-specific code more reproducible and suitable for reuse by others